Trimer covers in the triangular grid: twenty mostly open problems: Miscellaneous

 {\bf Problem 19:} Can every tiling of a finite simply-connected region using stones and bones be mutated into every other such tiling by means of a succession of 2-flips?

 Comment: It is known that the hypothesis that the region be simply-connected cannot be dropped.
-It is also known that if one restricts to tilings of type 112 (that is, if one prohibits one of the three orientations of bones), then the claim is true; Sheffield proved an equivalent claim in the context of ribbon tilings [Shef].
+It is also known that if one restricts to tilings of type 112 (that is, if one prohibits one of the three orientations of bones), then the claim is true; Sheffield proved an equivalent claim in the context of ribbon tilings~\cite{Shef}.

-In closing, we turn to the regions that Conway, Lagarias, and Thurston originally studied: triangles of hexagonal cells, with $n$ cells on each side (``$T_n$ regions'').
-All three authors showed that if one uses stones alone, $T_n$ can be tiled by $T_2$'s (that is, by stones) precisely when $n$ is congruent to 0, 2, 9, or 11 (mod 12).
-(In our notation, these are tilings of type 110; such tilings were not discussed above since for benzels they are not very interesting from an enumerative perspective.)
+In closing, we turn to the regions that Conway, Lagarias, and Thurston originally studied in papers~\cite{CoLa,Thur} that inspired much of my work on tilings: triangles of hexagonal cells, with $n$ cells on each side (``$T_n$ regions'').
+Those three authors showed that if one uses stones alone, $T_n$ can be tiled by $T_2$'s (that is, by stones) precisely when $n$ is congruent to 0, 2, 9, or 11 (mod 12).
+(In our notation, these are tilings of type 110; such tilings were not discussed above since for benzels they are not interesting from an enumerative perspective.)

-The question we ask is, how many such tiling are there?
-Sequence A334875 in the OEIS gives the answers for many small values of $n$.
+The question we ask is, how many such tiling are there? \href{https://oeis.org/A334875}{OEIS entry A334875} gives the answers for small values of $n$.
 If we look at the prime factorizations of the answers, we notice that the exponent of the prime 2 is creeping upward.
 Specifically, the multiplicity of the prime 2 in the factorizations of the nonzero terms in this sequence goes 0, 0, 1, 3, 2, 3, 4, 3, 4, 3, 5, 8, 6, 8, \dots.
 This is a priori surprising, since the probability that a ``random'' positive integer is divisible by $2^m$ decreases exponentially as $m$ increases.

 {\bf Problem 20:} As $n$ goes to infinity within the set of natural numbers congruent to 0, 2, 9, or 11 (mod 12), does the number of tiling of $T_n$ by stones converge 2-adically to 0?